Joe Biden's Win in Michigan Gives Him a Clear Path to the Democratic Nomination

 There was no immediate signal that Sanders was preparing to end his bid on Tuesday, leaving open the possibility of a messy slog through the primaries that stretch into June.
 In an email to supporters before the final tally was in, Sanders’ campaign manager urged faith: “The first polls closed a short while ago.
 But please know this: once again, tonight’s results are going to get better for us as the night goes on.
 We expect to do well out west where the polls close late, and Michigan may not even come in until tomorrow.”

+Still, Sanders had retreated to his home in Burlington, Vt., and did not speak to reporters as results were showing him having a very rough night.

+Speaking to his campaign staff and reporters in Philadelphia, Biden had a message for Sanders’ voters to “thank them for their tireless energy and their passion.”
+Sounding very much as though Sanders had already left the race, Biden invited those Sanders fans to join Team Joe.
+“We share a common goal.
+Together, we will defeat Donald Trump.
+We’ll defeat him together,” Biden said.

-But with Democrats eager to turn to the general election, an abrupt end to a primary that once seemed destined to drag on now seems in sight.
+But with Democrats eager to turn to the general election, an abrupt end to a primary that once seemed destined to drag on may be in sight.

 — With reporting by Lissandra Villa/Washington